 Hope is a tiny village located in the state of New Mexico.
 With a population of 109 people and just one neighborhood, Hope is the 161st largest community in New Mexico.

-Because occupations involving physical labor dominate the local economy, Hope is generally considered to be a blue-collar town.
-53.57% of the Hope workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Hope, you'll notice that it is more blue-collar than most other communities in America.
+53.57% of Hope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Hope is a village of professionals, farmers, fishers, or foresters, and construction workers and builders.
 There are especially a lot of people living in Hope who work in teaching (32.14%), farm management occupations (28.57%), and healthcare (10.71%).

-Hope’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Hope’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small village, Hope does not have a public transit system used by locals to get to and from work.